XDgov/data-design-standards/pages/visualizations/pie-chart.md

 - Never use a 3D pie chart.
 ---
 <div class="usa-viz-warning">
-  Before considering a pie chart, we recommend considering using
+  Before using a pie chart, consider using a
-  <a href="{{ site.baseurl }}/visualizations/bar-chart">bar charts</a>
+  <a href="{{ site.baseurl }}/visualizations/bar-chart">bar chart</a>
-  or displaying numeric values directly.
+  or displaying numeric values directly for improved usability.
 </div>

 <p>